cpoutfitters/cpoutfitters/README.md

 - [ ] User can say where they bought their shirt, how much, etc.
 - [ ] Monetization through advertising and/or other methods
 - [ ] App can suggest clothes to buy based on lack of matches
+- [ ] User can change theming of UI